Coffee and Containers

 “Shipa for Kubernetes: Fireside Chat with Kelsey Hightower”

-On October 22, 2020, Shipa launched a new web series called “Coffee & Containers.”
+On October 22, 2020, Shipa launched a new web series called “Coffee & Containers” with our first guests, Kelsey Hightower and Bruno Andrade.
 C&C was conceived as a place for practitioners and IT leaders to learn and collaborate on all things microservices, cloud-native, containers, Kubernetes, etc.